Why take this course

 Higher Certificate in Human Resource Management Modules

-- Writing Skills for Success (NQF 5, 12 credits)
+- Professional Communication and Digital Landscape (NQF 5, 12 credits)

 - Introduction to Human Resource Management (NQF 5, 14 credits)